|

-Italy, Department of Information Engineering, since 1980.
-He graduated (cum laude) from the University of
+Italy, Department of Information Engineering.
+He graduated (summa cum laude) from the University of

 Padova in 1967 and since then has held several